-Veterans Memorial Hospital will sponsor a Babysitting Seminar on Saturday, April 7, from 8:30 - Noon.
+Due to the overwhelming interest in this last babysitting class, Veterans Memorial Hospital will offer another class on Saturday, June 1, from 8:30 - Noon.
 The class will be held in the Large Conference Room located on the lower level of Veterans Memorial Hospital.

 Intended participants are individuals 10 years of age and older who are responsible for their own care after school until their parents come home from work, and individuals who care for other children in or outside of their own home.
 Girls are not the sole baby-sitters in this society.
 Boys are also welcome and encouraged to attend.

 Topics to be covered include fire and personal safety, accident prevention and emergency actions, nutritious snacks and basic care of children.

 Cost for the seminar is $10.
 Pre-registration is required by May 29 as seats are limited.
 Only the first 30 registrants will be accepted for the class.

 |Please contact Corinne Cook, RN, instructor, at 568-3411 for more information.|

 |The 22nd annual “Family Wellness Fair” was held Wednesday, May 8 at Veterans Memorial Hospital.
 Over 220 individuals attended the wellness fair despite the very wet and cold evening.
 Al enjoyed all the information and activities provided by over 45 agencies and businesses that serve Allamakee and northern Clayton counties.|